Merit Aid & Grants

-The Presidential Scholars Program is comprised of Presidential Scholars Awards, Provost's Scholar Awards, and Dean's Scholar Awards.
+The Merit Scholarships Program is comprised of Presidential Scholars Awards, Provost’s Scholar Awards, Dean’s Scholar Awards, and Trustee’s Scholar Awards.
 Awards are based on test scores (SAT or ACT) and a recalculated Grade Point Average (GPA).
 This GPA is calculated by the Admissions Office at the time of acceptance and is based on traditional, college-prep courses.
 These include grades in English, math, science, language, and selected social science courses.
 Grades that are not calculated into the GPA include those for music, art, religion, non-programming computer courses, and technical courses, to name a few.
 Grades for Honors, Advanced Placement (AP), International Baccalaureate (IB), and college-level courses are given additional weight.
 Only the SAT scores for the Evidence-Based Reading/Writing and Math sections will be considered.
 For the ACT, we will use the Composite score in determining merit eligibility.
 If a student takes the test multiple times, we will calculate a new total score by using the highest individual scores.
 If a student takes the SAT and ACT tests, we will consider whichever is most advantageous to the student.

 For additional information about aid based on financial need, click here.